ajeethadithya/-Mattermost-Productivity-Chat-Bot/REPORT.md

 2. *show todo*
 3. *remove todo*

-Our Focus Bot enables the users to create their own personal to-do list.
+The Focus Bot enables the users to create their own personal to-do list.
 Once created, the users have the option to view and remove tasks from the list.
-This feature allows the user to keep track of the tasks that they should do and don't have any backlogs.
+This feature allows the users to keep track of their tasks and make sure they don't have any backlogs.

 * *add todo*